-You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories.
 Our plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
-For more information, see the Medical Benefits Chart in Chapter 4 of this booklet.
+We also cover medical services during the emergency.

-If you have an emergency, we will talk with the doctors who are giving you emergency care to help manage and follow up on your care.
-The doctors who are giving you emergency care will decide when your condition is stable and the medical emergency is over.
+The doctors who are giving you emergency care will decide when your condition is stable, and the medical emergency is over.

-After the emergency is over, you are entitled to follow-up care to be sure your condition continues to be stable.
+After the emergency is over you are entitled to follow-up care to be sure your condition continues to be stable.
+Your doctors will continue to treat you until your doctors contact us and make plans for additional care.
 Your follow-up care will be covered by our plan.

 If your emergency care is provided by out-of-network providers, we will try to arrange for network providers to take over your care as soon as your medical condition and the circumstances allow.